-To develop the creativity and understanding of all Art and design techniques and processes.
+To develop the creativity and understanding of all Art and Design techniques and processes.
 To inspire and challenge students thinking and facilitate them to develop their own thoughts and ideas visually.
 To promote a love for learning culture and an environment that allows students to progress independently in order to achieve their full potential.